Our Poppies Samui first impression – a welcome that you will crave to experience, over and over again.

 Spa and Massage

 A massage during the cocktail time?
 Yes, that’s possible!
 Poppies Samui even had a short massage in the cocktail area, where you can get a massage in the middle of you drinking and socializing.
 Such a good experience.
-If you want to enjoy a full treatment, check here schedule and prices.

 Swimming, sunbathing, walking around, reading or relaxing in the beach.
 You can your time in this quiet private beach.